-The Department based the requirements and recommendations contained in this report on our review of the administrative procedures employed, existing state statutes and regulations, and areas we saw opportunities to improve processes, procedures, and communication.
+The Department bases requirements and recommendations in our reports on our review of the administrative procedures employed, existing state statutes and regulations, and areas we see opportunities to improve processes, procedures, and communication.

 Results

 The Department identified no requirements and no recommendations directed toward improving the accuracy of the levy process.